Skip to main content

 }

-In the next steps, we will extend the execute function step by step with the code to get all orders for a customer.
+In the next steps, we will extend the functions step by step with the code to get all orders for a customer and to handle exceptions that might occur.

 // read customerId from path